Wes Malott: PBA career

 After winning one title each in the 2005–06, 2006–07 and 2007–08 seasons, Malott had his big breakout in the 2008–09 season.
 In a close race, Malott won the 2008–09 PBA Player of the Year Award over Norm Duke (74 points to Duke's 70).
 In his finest season to date, Malott made nine TV finals appearances, won three times, and collected a career-high $174,680.
 He won the PBA's George Young High Average award with a season mark of 222.98.

 At the 2009 PBA World Series of Bowling in Allen Park, MI, Malott made the TV finals in two of the seven events: the PBA Shark Championship and PBA World Championship, but failed to win either tournament.
 In the World Championship, he was denied his first major title when he was upset by newcomer Tom Smallwood, 244–228.
-Smallwood is originally from Saginaw, Michigan, and had been laid off from his automotive plant job less than a year before defeating Malott for the championship.
+Smallwood had been laid off from his automotive plant job in Michigan less than a year before defeating Malott for the championship.

 Although Malott failed to win a tournament in the 2009–10 season (the first time he had been shut out since 2004–05), he did finish second on the Tour in average (221.33) and fifth in points, while making five TV finals appearances.

 Malott won a title in the 2011–12 season in the Mark Roth-Marshall Holman Exempt Doubles Championship with partner Norm Duke.

 In the 2012–13 season, he finished runner-up in the USBC Masters to Jason Belmonte.
 Later in the season, he got his revenge on Belmonte, defeating him in the final match of Bowling's U.S. Open in Columbus, Ohio for Wes' first major championship.
 He won his ninth PBA title later in the 2012–13 season, in the Cheetah Championship at the 2013 World Series of Bowling, marking the first time since 2008–09 that he won multiple titles in a single season.
 He also posted a career-high 228.09 average in Tour events.